monsoonmaelstrom/book2/book2.md

 “I think,” I say, holding onto him a little tighter, “it worked on archery field.”

-“The.. what?
+“The… what?
 That competition we had?”

 “Yes.
 I made myself a target, and then I trusted Davy and Alex to pick you all off.
 I bet you guys never even fired a single shot that was anywhere close to either of them because you were all so focused on me.
 Same principle.
 Whatever is going to happen with Iverson, confronting him head on isn’t going to work.
 But letting him think that’s what I’m doing might.”
 I kiss Liam gently.